cyplo/talks/crypto_basics/notes.md

 # (examples) motivation for the talk
 * so ubiqutous yet misundesrtood
-* no master, but can provide points to start learning
+* I'm not an expert, nor poperly math-skilled but can provide points to start learning
+* field is so huge it was very hard for me to choose what to talk about

 # (history) -> (subsitution)
 * Ceasar's cipher